 - The tangential material in Luke’s accounts (in Luke and Acts) on locations and context may be correct, yet the primary story has suffered from a game of telephone due to the recounting of oral history.

-If we were to take Ehrman to task on his claim that the authors only recorded the tangential information accurately while suggesting inaccuracies in the main points in the Gospels and Acts, one would need to see what Ehrman himself has said in the past on these points in his book Misquoting Jesus.
+If we were to take Ehrman to task on his claim that the authors only recorded the tangential information accurately while suggesting inaccuracies in the main points in the Gospels and Acts, one would need to see what Ehrman himself has said in the past on these points in his book Misquoting Jesus on page 252 of only the paperback version.

 “Bruce Metzger, your mentor in textual criticism to whom this book is dedicated, has said that there is nothing in these variants of Scripture that challenges any essential Christian beliefs (e.g. the bodily resurrection of Jesus or the Trinity).
 Why do you believe these core tenets of Christian orthodoxy to be in jeopardy based on the scribal errors you discovered in the biblical manuscripts?”